Helikopter-Streichquartett: Performance practice

 A performance requires: four helicopters, each equipped with a pilot and sound technician, television transmitter and three-channel sound transmitter, and an auditorium with four columns of televisions and loudspeakers, a sound projectionist with mixing desk, and a moderator (optional), as well as the members of the string quartet.

 The piece focuses on Stockhausen's dreamed idea of a string quartet playing tremolos which blend so well with the timbres and the rhythms of the rotor blades that the helicopters sound like musical instruments.
 This is accomplished by using microphones placed so the helicopters may blend with the stringed instruments, with the instruments being heard as slightly louder than the blades.

 The piece is played as follows: A moderator, who may be the sound projectionist, introduces the quartet, and then explains the technical aspects of the piece.
 The players then walk out, always being visible to the auditorium audience via the video cameras that follow them, until they have all arrived at and boarded their helicopters.

-From the moment of takeoff until disembarkation the musicians and helicopters remain constantly in the view of the cameras, with video and audio (using three microphones in each helicopter) of each string player transmitted to his assigned group of television monitors in the auditorium.
+From the moment of takeoff until disembarkation the musicians and helicopters remain constantly in the view of the cameras, with video and audio (using three microphones in each helicopter) of each string player transmitted to their assigned group of television monitors in the auditorium.
 "The earth can be seen through the glass cockpit of the helicopter behind each player".

 Then the piece begins.
 The helicopters circle at a radius of 6 km from the auditorium, changing altitude constantly to create the 'bounce' of the piece.
 All twelve incoming signals are controlled by the sound crew.

 The descent lasts five minutes, with the decreasing sound of the rotor blades acting as a background as the quartet re-enter the hall.
 The moderator then takes questions and leads applause.